Light pink paint colors

 Light Pink paint — frequently asked questions

-What pairs well with light pink walls?+
+What trim color goes best with light pink walls?+